 Facebook’s Live Map contains everything you need to find a live stream with one exception: It’s a visual display without a search function.

 In my last post, I identified the data that populates the map’s live stream viewer locations.
 In this post, I’ll look at who is streaming the videos (called “publishers” by Facebook) and introduce a bookmarklet and a search tool I created to display their information: the publisher names, their business categories and locations, plus the descriptions, viewer counts and previews of the videos being streamed.
-I’ll also share some thoughts about preserving and downloading the streams and the viewer comments that you’ll encounter.
+For background and additional queries, check out Part II of my Facebook Search series covering Post, Photos, and Videos.

 The Problem with Facebook Search